jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 <img src="/assets/capsule/face7.jpg" style="border:none;width:45%;">
 </div>

+> New routing algorithms are under active research to group capsules to the layer above more effectively.

 ### Loss function (Margin loss)

 To detect multiple digits in a picture, Capsules use a separate margin loss, $$L_c$$ for each category $$c$$: